 There’s a food revolution taking place in the Adirondacks.
 Small farms throughout the region are lovingly crafting cheese, raising cattle, sheep, and goats, and tending vegetable plots, developing and crafting flavorful, gourmet products that are much in demand, influencing how locals and visitors eat.
 In the Adirondacks, farm to table isn’t just a restaurant theme, it’s a way of life.

-Two local farms, Asgaard Farm & Dairy and Sugar House Creamery, both makers of award-winning cheeses and advocates for regional food, take the artisan farm experience to the next level with farmstays: overnight accommodations right on the farm, providing visitors with an unforgettable vacation experience, while close to the amazing recreational opportunities in the region, like fishing, hiking, skiing and paddling.
+Three local farms, Asgaard Farm & Dairy, Sugar House Creamery, and Blue Pepper Farm, all makers of award-winning food and advocates for regional food, take the artisan farm experience to the next level with farm stays: overnight accommodations right on the farm, providing visitors with an unforgettable vacation experience, while close to the amazing recreational opportunities in the region, like fishing, hiking, skiing and paddling.

 Asgaard Farm & Dairy

 Asgaard Farm & Dairy occupies a wide expanse of land on the banks above the East Branch of the Ausable River, south of the village of Ausable Forks.
 The farm was designed and built in the 1920s by American artist and adventurer Rockwell Kent, who named the property after a mythical Norse land that was home to the gods and was more fertile than any other.
 From the 1920s until his death in 1971, Kent lived on the farm and worked in a studio on the property, frequently making the Adirondack landscape a subject of his iconic paintings.